MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/fsmo-roles.md

 ## Multi-master model

 A multi-master enabled database, such as the Active Directory, provides the flexibility of allowing changes to occur at any DC in the enterprise.
 But it also introduces the possibility of conflicts that can potentially lead to problems once the data is replicated to the rest of the enterprise.
-One way Windows deals with conflicting updates is by having a conflict resolution algorithm handle discrepancies in values.
-It's done by resolving to the DC to which changes were written last, that is, the **last writer wins**, while discarding the changes in all other DCs.
-Although this resolution method may be acceptable in some cases, there are times when conflicts are too difficult to resolve using the **last writer wins** approach.
+One-way Windows deals with conflicting updates is by having a conflict resolution algorithm handle discrepancies in values.
+It's done by resolving to the DC to which changes were written last, which is the **last writer wins**.
+The changes in all other DCs are discarded.
+Although this method may be acceptable in some cases, there are times when conflicts are too difficult to resolve using the **last writer wins** approach.
 In such cases, it's best to prevent the conflict from occurring rather than to try to resolve it after the fact.

 For certain types of changes, Windows incorporates methods to prevent conflicting Active Directory updates from occurring.